tari-project/rfcs/src/RFC-0323_TariThrottle.md

 * Secondarily, to maintain the total circulating supply at a target value (satisfying an implicit assumption in cryptocurrencies that token supplies are finite).

-A proof-of-concept controller has been implemented and tested in a simulation environment ([repository]).
+A proof-of-concept controller has been implemented and tested in a simulation environment.
 As the results below attest, the controller logic is sufficient to achieve these goals, even under highly volatile layer two fee conditions.